drekka/Alchemic/README.md

 * Condensed the 'LogModel' output in the logs.
 Output now looks like [*SRTNW~CM] <class> or <method> as 'Name'
   Where the flags `*SRTNW~CM` stand for instantiated, singleton, reference, template, nillable, weak, transient, class and method.
+* Fixing bug where the UIApplicationDelegate aspect would fail if there was no application delegate.

 # v2.2.8